sevsman/samsung-exynos9820/README.md

 * ntfs - enable ntfs filesystem support (read only).
 * cifs - adds CIFS fs support.
 * +cubic - use CUBIC as default TCP congestion control.
+* +tcp_window_64k - lock the initial TCP window size to 64K.
+You can use it if you have a good internel connection to increase the size of transmitting packets to the max.
 * sched_... - enable various (performance, conservative, ondemand, powersave,
   userspace) CPU schedulers in the kernel.
 * ttl - adds iptables filters for altering ttl values of network packets.
 This